ptcrews/sourdough/writeup.md

 constants.
 After fiddling with different values for all four of these constants, we settled on UPPER\_THRESH = 400ms, LOWER\_THRESH = 150ms, UPPER\_BOUND = 125 packets,
 and LOWER\_BOUND = 30 packets.
 This resulted in a throughout of 4.73 Mbits/s, a signal
 delay of 518 ms, and a power score of 9.13.
-These are the constants used in the git branch labeled TODO:XXXXXXXXXXXXXX.

 ## Exercise D: The Contest